State-Building through Public Land Disposal? An Application of Matrix Completion for Counterfactual Prediction: Application: Homestead policy and state size

-In this application, PLS are the treated units and state land states --- i.e., states that were not crafted from the public domain and were therefore not directly affected by homestead policies --- serve as control units.
-This group includes states of the original 13 colonies, Maine, Tennessee, Texas, Vermont, and West Virginia.
-The staggered adoption setting is appropriate for the current application because $\text{T}_0$ varies across states that were exposed to homesteads following the passage of the HSA.
+The staggered treatment implementation setting is appropriate in this application because $a_i$ varies across states that were exposed to homesteads following the passage of the HSA.
 I aggregate to the state level approximately 1.46 million individual land patent records authorized under the HSA.
-Land patent records provide information on the initial transfer of land titles from the federal government and are made accessible online by the U.S. General Land Office (\url{https://glorecords.blm.gov}).
-Using these records, I determine that the earliest homestead entries occurred in 1869 in about half of the western frontier states, about seven years following the enactment of the HSA.
+Using these records, which are made available by the BLM \citep{GLO}, I determine that the earliest homestead entries occurred in 1869 in about half of the western frontier states, about seven years following the enactment of the HSA.
 In 1872, the first homesteads were filed in southern PLS.
-The timing and intensity of homestead entries is graphed in Figure SM-\ref{fig:homestead-heatmap}.

-When estimating (\ref{eq:mc-Y}), unit-specific covariates include state-level average farm sizes measured in the 1860 and average farm values measured in the 1850 and 1860 censuses.
-In theory, we should expect that homesteaders migrate to more productive land and thus excluding these pre-period measures of agricultural productivity may result in overestimating the actual impact of homestead policies.
-To control for selection bias arising from differences in access to frontier lands, I create a measure of railroad access using digitized railroad maps provided by \citet{atack2013use}, which contain information on the year that each rail line was built.
-Overlaying the railroad track map over historical county borders, I calculate the total miles of operational track per square mile and aggregate the measure to the state-level.
+Figure \ref{fig:treat-heatmap} shows how each state is categorized in the empirical analysis, as a PLS (treated group) or state-land state (control group), as well as the year of the earliest initial homestead entry for the PLS, which informs staggered treatment implementation.